MrTheBino/dieseldrachen-vtt/README.md

 **WARNING: This system is not finished yet and still in alpha**

-## Manifest-URL for mahual install the system
+## Manifest-URL for manual installation of the system

     https://github.com/MrTheBino/dieseldrachen-vtt/releases/latest/download/system.json